 Make it yourself

-Making clothes by yourself takes a lot of time, but I find that once I make a piece of clothing myself, I really wear it often!
-It’s like a reward being able to wear something that you worked so many hours for, and I wouldn’t think of throwing away something I made very easily.
+Making clothes by yourself takes a lot of time, but I find that once I make a piece of clothing myself, I really do wear it often!
+It’s like a reward being able to wear something that you worked so many hours for, and I wouldn’t think of throwing away something I made.
 Plus, you can make things that really fit you!
-Making clothes from second-hand fabric is also a rewarding experience, as you combine old and new to get a really unique look for your garments.
+If you want to combine DIY and second hand, making clothes from second-hand fabric can also be a rewarding experience!
+You can use vintage fabrics to get a really unique look for your garments.

 The perfect consumer doesn’t exist

-Of course, I’m not 100% perfect as a responsible and sustainable consumer, and I occasionally end up buying things that don’t match the criteria here.
+I’m of course not 100% perfect as a responsible and sustainable consumer, and I occasionally end up buying things that don’t match the criteria I’ve discussed.
 I get annoyed at myself for buying items that are not the most sustainable; however, for me it’s important to think about these choices in my daily life and to try to make purchases accordingly as much as possible.
 And with time I do get better and better at making those choices!
-It’s really about the little steps that become habits over time.
+It’s really about the little steps, which become habits over time.